gelo6320/jetool/README.md

-# Wealth Analyzer Dashboard
+# Jew Detector

-A Next.js application integrated with Python AI agent for analyzing wealth and economic status of public figures.
+A Next.js application integrated with OpenAI for analyzing Jewish identity probability of individuals based on names and images.

 ## Features

-- **AI-Powered Analysis**: Uses OpenAI GPT models to analyze wealth indicators
+- **AI-Powered Analysis**: Uses OpenAI GPT models to analyze Jewish heritage indicators
-- **Image Analysis**: Optional image upload for lifestyle analysis
+- **Image Analysis**: Optional image upload for cultural and religious symbol detection
-- **Real-time Results**: Live analysis with confidence scores and detailed explanations
+- **Real-time Results**: Live analysis with probability scores and detailed explanations
 - **Modern UI**: Clean, responsive interface built with React and TypeScript

 ## Setup